rmohr/kubevirt-vagrant-demo/README.md

 # Kubevirt Demo

-This demo will set up two vagrant VMs, one is a kubernetes master with kubernetes and kubevirt deployed, the other one
+This demo will set up two vagrant VMs.
+One is a kubernetes master with kubernetes and kubevirt deployed, the other one is a kubernetes node.
+This setup allows you to do live migrations of VMs.

 ## Getting it up and running